Northern hairy-nosed wombat: Status

-On 15 February 2018, the federal Department of the Environment and Energy (DoEE) upgraded the conservation status from Endangered to Critically Endangered under the EPBC Act to better align with the International Union for Conservation of Nature’s (IUCN) Red List of Threatened Species.
+On 15 February 2018, the federal Department of the Environment and Energy (DoEE) upgraded the conservation status from Endangered to Critically Endangered under the EPBC Act to better align with the International Union for Conservation of Nature's (IUCN) Red List of Threatened Species.
 Due to its status under the EPBC Act, it is listed on the Species Profile and Threats Database (SPRAT).

 Threats

 Originally there were two main groups of hairy-nosed wombats (the other being the Southern hairy-nosed wombat, Lasiorhinus latifrons) that were separated by Spencer Gulf in South Australia.
 Both species experienced a population decline between 1870 and 1920, with the main influences being culling by agriculturalists, competition for food with introduced and feral species and predation.
 Threats to the northern hairy-nosed wombat include small population size, predation, competition for food, disease, floods, droughts, wildfires, and habitat loss.
 Its small, highly localised population makes the species especially vulnerable to natural disasters.
-Wild dogs are the wombat's primary predator, but the spread of rabbits and the actions of landowners have also contributed to their decline.
+Wild dogs are the wombat's primary predator, but the spread of invasive herbivores such as the European rabbit and the actions of landowners have also contributed to their decline.

 There have been two reports of male northern hairy-nosed wombats contracting a fungal infection caused by Emmonsia parva, a soil saprophytic fungus.
 It is likely that the northern hairy-nosed wombats are inhaling the infection from the soil.

 Counter-measures

+Since around 1993, the Queensland Government's Department of Environment and Science (DES) and predecessors have led a recovery program, supported by Glencore mining company and The Wombat Foundation, for the species.